Vickers & BAC

 bomber at the outbreak of WW II.
 Only two survive with R for Robert

-pictured here in the Brooklands Museum.
+pictured here at the Brooklands Museum.

 Photo Cliff Knox

 Although widely known as the Supermarine Spitfire, R.J.
 Mitchell's

 design is officially a Vickers product as Supermarine had been a part of